C0ffeeCode/matrix-spec-proposals/proposals/xxxx-matrix-calendar.md

 - Room and resource management
 - Matrix-external invitations (e.g. via email)
 - Forwarding invitations, cross-room invitations
+- TODO: Query for all calendar-related events so clients can present them in a unified view

 Also, the term "calendar item" does not sound very nice and may be considered to be changed.